Leleat/AGodotCodeSnippetPlugin/README.md

 # A Godot Code Snippet Plugin

 This plugin adds code snipptes to Godot 3.2.X.
-The popup is shown with **Control+Tab**.
-Read the built-in help page and the tooltips to see how to use this plugin correctly and efficiently.
+The popup is default shown with **Control+Tab**.
+Read the built-in help page and the tooltips to see how to use this plugin.

 **Features**: